GNU did that part on the end.

 The project is connected to the local network through an Arduino Ethernet or Arduino + Ethernet Shield.
 It should in practice be able to send arbitrary IR commands to various devices.
 It should be configurable though a web interface using the local network as its interface to other devices like a smart phone or web dashboard.
 Currently this project is

-not functional as it has just been started but with occasional weekend coding binges it should be completed eventually.
-Then I will have a fully functional remote control for all of my devices, configurable through the local ethernet or wifi.
-Eventually, it may control itself as I offload more functions to the device without requiring user input.
-Example, turn on the Xbox, your going to need the TV for that so turn it on too.
-This project is a work in progress so it will break and probably quite frequently.
+not functional as it has just been started but with occasional weekend coding binges it will be completed eventually.
+Then I will have a fully functional remote control for all of my devices, configurable through the local ethernet or wi-fi.
+Eventually, it may control itself as I offload more functions to the device.
+For example, turning on the Xbox will need the TV so it will turn it on too.
+This project is a work in progress so it will break and probably quite often.
 If you have cloned the repo and your merge doesn’t work you may have to do a rebase.

 There are some related projects for this repo.
 They help with debugging and construction and are as follows:

 Compare these two websites that talk about legislation that would allow Missouri’s electric companies to add Infrastructure Replacement Surcharge (ISRS) to consumers electric bills.

 Here is a more independent take on the issue.

 Here is a pro-ISRS website put together by the energy companies themselves.

 Throughout their entire website you don’t see one mention of electric rate increases.
 The only mention of electric rates is in a category tag that puts the page in the category “electric rates”.
 It makes me so mad that our nations leaders all act like a bunch of damn snakes in the grass.
 They whisper sweet nothings in our ears and when we look away they bite in the ass.